Understanding Home Loan Sanction Letters Key Terms Every Borrower Should Check 2026 Guide

 - Documentation charges

-- Legal verification charges
+- Legal verification fees

 - Technical valuation fees